 Every once in a while, when I’m not playing the same triple-A, mass-marketed garbage that all good gamers are expected to veg too, I like to check out the smaller indie games that pop up on my steam feed.
 Typically, that means I’m only playing the other giant indie games that have gotten rave reviews, because I’m a garbage boy who’s scared of putting money down on something entirely new, but every so often, when the moon is juuussssttttt right… I’ll try something completely and utterly “new” that still has an overwhelmingly positive review score on Steam.
 As long as it’s under twenty bucks.
 And on sale.
+And has a cool Airships Conquer the Skies soundtrack.

 And over the weekend that game has been Airships: Conquer the Skies.